By Atonement Licensing Advisory

 Subscriptions and the cost of full bundling

-Map which subscriptions each site and each firewall actually needs.
-A branch firewall and a data center firewall rarely justify the same subscription set.
-Pricing the bundle you need rather than the bundle offered is one of the most reliable ways to bring a Palo Alto quote down without losing protection that matters.
+On the Strata side, each firewall carries optional subscriptions: Threat Prevention or Advanced Threat Prevention, WildFire or Advanced WildFire, URL Filtering or Advanced URL Filtering, DNS Security, GlobalProtect, SD-WAN, and IoT Security.
+The EA tends to assume the richest bundle on every unit.
+Map which subscriptions each site actually needs, because a branch firewall and a data center firewall rarely justify the same set.
+Pricing the bundle you need rather than the bundle offered is one of the most reliable ways to bring a quote down without losing protection that matters.

 Support is a meaningful share of the total and is more negotiable than it looks.
 Palo Alto offers Standard, Premium, and Premium Plus support, and partners deliver premium support under their own programs.
-Premium Plus carries the fastest response targets and a dedicated relationship, and it is frequently included in the EA by default whether or not your operations require it.
+Premium Plus carries the fastest response targets and a designated engineering relationship, and it is frequently included in the EA by default whether or not your operations require it.

 Decide the tier on operational need, not habit.
 A 24 by 7 security operations center with strict response requirements may justify Premium Plus on the critical estate while branch and lab devices sit on a lower tier.
-Splitting the tier by criticality, and testing whether partner-delivered support lowers the total, both reduce a cost that is otherwise treated as fixed.
+Splitting the tier by criticality, and testing whether partner delivered support lowers the total, both reduce a cost that is otherwise treated as fixed.

 Want an independent read on your Palo Alto pool and support tiers before you sign?

-Book a 30 minute callRenewal, expansion, and the shortfall and overage traps
+Book a 30 minute call6.
+Renewal, expansion, and the shortfall and overage traps

 An EA renewal is where the first term's sizing decisions come due.
 If you undershot, you sit on expiring credits and the renewal conversation starts from an inflated baseline.
 If you overshot, you face overage billed at rates weaker than your EA discount unless you fixed a true forward rate in advance.